What it means

 Revenue handoff: Align marketing, sales, and customer success around the promises made before purchase and the outcomes required after purchase.

-A senior operator also decides what not to do.
+The decision about what not to do matters just as much.
 Not every lead deserves AE time.
 Not every webinar attendee is a buyer.
 Not every enterprise logo is worth pursuing.
 SLG works when the company protects seller capacity and points it at the accounts most likely to convert, retain, and expand.

 Common misconceptions